middleman/middlemanapp.com/source/guides/getting-started.html.markdown

 This will install Middleman, its dependencies and the command-line tools for using Middleman.

-The installation process will add three commands to your environment:
+The installation process will add one new command to your environment, with 3 useful features:

-* mm init
+* middleman init
-* mm server
+* middleman server
-* mm build
+* middleman build

 The uses of each of these commands will be covered below.

-## Starting a New Site: mm init
+## Starting a New Site: middleman init

 To get started we will need to create a project folder for Middleman to work out of.
-You can do this using an existing directory or have Middleman create one for you using the mm init command.
+You can do this using an existing directory or have Middleman create one for you using the middleman init command.

 Simply point the command at the folder for your new site and Middleman will build a skeleton project in that folder (or create the folder for you).

     :::bash
-    mm init my_new_project
+    middleman init my_new_project

 ### The Skeleton